Hillary Clinton reveals ‘suggestive’ photos led to switch to pantsuits

-(The Hill) – Hillary Clinton told CBS News she began wearing pantsuits after photographers shot “suggestive” photos of her during a trip to Brazil.
+(The Hill) – Hillary Clinton said she began wearing pantsuits after photographers shot “suggestive” photos of her during a trip to Brazil.

 “I was sitting on a couch and the press was let in, there were a bunch of them shooting up,” Clinton told CBS News’s Norah O’Donnell.